DsTyM/PharmaciesOnDutyAttica/README.md

 (the available pharmacies per day, pharmacies' information and the different working hours available).
 It also uses MySQL to save the data on the server and Spring Boot to provide the Rest API.

+The application has been tested using JUnit and Mockito.

 Here is an example of how it returns the pharmacies on duty:
 ```json
 {